www.tdmckinnon.com

 “Are you in for the long haul then?”

-“I think so,” I said, but no longer feeling the conviction.
+“I think so,” I said, but feeling no conviction.

 “This will make the fourth year running I’ve spoken to you at these titles, and I guess what I’m saying is… this'll be the last time I’ll ask you.
 Next year you will have missed the bus, as far as shooting for a world title is concerned.
 Every man’s time comes and goes; it doesn’t matter what he’s doing, or going to do.
 And with a very physical pursuit, like boxing, the window of opportunity is pretty small.

 “What I’m about to say won’t, I’m sure, be news to you… You are a smart fighter, but what makes you so good is that you have the quickest reflexes of anyone, bar none, that I have ever witnessed; because of that your window of opportunity has lasted longer than most.
-Two years hard work, John… two-million pounds and a world title… What do you say?”
-Previously fairly quick with my reply, I hesitated, and his eyes opened a little wider; barely perceivable but I recognised the hopeful expectancy.
-“Am I tempting you at last, John-lad?”
+Two years hard work, John… two million pounds, and a world title… What do you say?”

 “Let me talk to my wife tonight, Mr Cross, and I’ll give you a call tomorrow.”